mohamedahmadianzade/oxolo/README.md

 ## Description

-This project is implemented by NestJS as backend and using Postgres as database.
-All configuration variables are stored in .env files ( like Database connection parameters ).
+- Implemented in NestJS
+- Using PostgreSQL as databsae and TypeOrm as Orm
+- Using dotenv module for configuration
+- Using Prettier and eslint for formatting and error checking
+- Using Migration of TypeOrm library for managing migartion process

 ## Database Architecture